hibory/ctd_haifauni1/README.md

-Efficient algorithms for Combinatorial Test Design (CTD)
+#Efficient algorithms for Combinatorial Test Design (CTD)
+By Seri Khourry and Amir Shwartz